sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 <img align="center" src="../images/drone/RC_Screenshots/Course_Angle.gif" hspace="15" vspace="10" width="1000">

-#### This is important if there are high winds, it is best practice to fly with the wind or against it as to not have a cross wind that could push the drone off its flight path.
+#### This is important if there are high winds, it is best practice to fly with and against the wind, a cross wind  could push the drone off its flight path.
 #### **This is not as important for multirotor systems like the Mavic 3 Enterprise but should still be taken into consideration*

 ## 22. Start the autonomous flight by closing all settings and clicking the blue play button in the upper left corner